ricardojba/poi-slinger/README.md

 ### Test it
-Check the PHP file and the instructions contained on it on how to host the file and use it to test the extension.
+Check the PHP file on the `test-extension` directory and the instructions contained in it, on how to host the file and use it to test this extension.

 ### Example Report